-In a contemporary world where buyers are more acutely aware of advertising than ever, it’s essential to figure out the best methods to generate sales for your organization on the customer's terms.
+In a contemporary world where buyers are more acutely aware of advertising than ever, it's essential to figure out the best methods to generate sales for your organization on the customer's terms.
 Content marketing that drives blog visits is a great way to introduce your brand to new customers.

 - Define and create quality content according to strategy;